-Subject: List of threatened and endangered species that may occur in your proposed project location or may be affected by your proposed project
+Subject: List of threatened and endangered species that may occur in your proposed project

 To Whom It May Concern:

 Thank you for your recent request for information on federally listed species and important wildlife habitats that may occur in your project area.
 The U.S. Fish and Wildlife Service (Service) has responsibility for certain species of New Mexico wildlife under the Endangered Species Act (ESA) of 1973 as amended (16 USC 1531 et seq.), the Migratory Bird Treaty Act as amended (16 USC 701-715), and the Bald and Golden Eagle Protection Act as amended (16 USC 668-668(c)).
 We are providing the following guidance to assist you in determining which federally imperiled species may or may not occur within your project area, and to recommend some conservation measures that can be included in your project design.